HMS Larke (1675)

 HMS Larke (or Lark) was contracted to be built by Sir Anthony Deane of Blackwall, knighted after he left Portsmouth Dockyard in 1673.
 She had the lines of Greyhound and was a standard 18-gun vessel.
-She was commissioned in June 1675 for trade protection, she patrolled the North Sea and Channel with her final service with the Fleet.
+She was commissioned in June 1675 for trade protection.
+She patrolled the North Sea and Channel with her final service with the Fleet.
 She took a number of privateers during her service.
 She was sold on 3 May 1698.

 Larke was the third named vessel when it was used for a pinnace in service in 1588.

 Design and specifications

-Her construction dates little is known other than her order date and launch date.
+Little is known of her construction dates other than her order date and launch date.
 The ship was ordered on 30 September 1674.
 She was launched at Blackwall on 11 June 1675.
 Her keel length reported for tonnage was 74 ft 0 in.
 Her breadth was 22 ft 6 in as reported for tonnage with her depth of hold of 9 ft 2 in.
 Her draught was only 8 ft 6 in.
 Her tonnage was calculated as 199 25/94 tons.
 Her construction cost £2,481.8.0d.